ECASLab/cynq/docs/GettingStarted.md

 #include <cynq/cynq.hpp>
 ```

-2) Create a IHardware object that will generate the proper drivers for handling the accelerator, data mover and memory.
+2) Create an IHardware object to create the proper drivers for handling the accelerator, data mover and memory.
 It uses the `IHardware::Create(impl, bitstream, xclbin)` factory.
 For instance:

 ```c++
 auto impl = cynq::HardwareArchitecture::Alveo;